 My Strategy For Using Loyal3 and Robinhood

-I like both no fee brokers, however at this time I am more comfortable leaving my money with Loyal3 and Robinhood over Robinhood.
+I like both no fee brokers, however at this time I am more comfortable leaving my money with Loyal3 instead of Robinhood.
 Loyal3 has a longer operating history and features I like, such as monthly investing plans and fractional share purchases.
 I have two monthly trades setup with Loyal3 to buy $100 of WMT stock and $200 of MCD stock every month on the 13th.
 These purchases are slowly adding up in my Investment Hunting portfolio.
 I plan on keeping these monthly plans running for now.

 I purchased 6 shares of VLO stock through Robinhood two months ago.
 I sold out my position a few days ago.
 It is not that I dislike Robinhood, but the fact that the company has been trading less than a year concerns me.
 I plan on keeping my account, but not making any new purchases until the company proves its staying power.